 Both Vaccaro and Saviano say keratin treatments that contain formaldehyde, the chemical that keeps hair frizz-free and straight for months at a time, are the treatments to be wary of.
-As defined by the Centers for Disease Control and Prevention, it is a colorless, strong-smelling gas that is usually used to make house building materials.
+As defined by the Centers for Disease Control and Prevention (CDC), formaldehyde is a colorless, strong-smelling gas.
 In 1987, the U.S. Environmental Protection Agency classified it as a substance that could potentially cause cancer after prolonged exposure.
 Saviano suggests looking at reputable salons that offer formaldehyde keratin treatments at a safe percentage (anything below 0.002% is good) or salons that offer keratin treatments with formaldehyde alternatives.

 The CDC lists common side effects to formaldehyde exposure such as sore throat, nose bleeds, and scratchy eyes.
 In an interview with Glamour, Wynne Sisk, a hairstylist from Charleston, South Carolina, said she experienced heaviness in her chest and headaches that would last for several days when giving clients keratin treatments.
 In 2016, the Environmental Working Group (EWG) and Women’s Voices for the Earth sued the Food and Drug Administration for failing to regulate the use of formaldehyde.

 Is There a Risk of Hair Breakage and Increased Exposure to Formaldehyde When Using Keratin?

 According to Saviano, you should pay attention to how much heat is applied to hair when getting a treatment.
 “If too much heat is applied or they over-straighten your hair, it will dry out your hair faster than normal and cause breakage,” he says.
 This would be caused by the stylist either using a temperature setting that is too high for your hair type, or running the iron through your hair too many times.